nagolinc/LibraryOfLogic/README.md

 Each example in the library of logic contains 3 things:
-1) A short description describing the format of the problem and the rules
+1. A short description describing the format of the problem and the rules
-2) A computer program that taking a input in the correct format can
+2. A computer program that taking a input in the correct format can
- a) compute the "next step"
+ * compute the "next step"
- b) or produce an error if an invalid step has been taken
+ * or produce an error if an invalid step has been taken
- c) optionally an explanation of why that step was taken (or invalid)
+ * optionally an explanation of why that step was taken (or invalid)
-3) some example problems, or a problem generation program
+3. some example problems, or a problem generation program

 The goal of this library is ultimately to be able to produce a dataset of the following form: